Click here for an ad-free printable version of this talk!

 Embracing Change in the Workplace Safety Talk

-Change can be good or bad, depending on what the change is and more importantly, how you react to it.
-Change is a fact of life that is inevitable and we all need to deal with it as best we can.
-Individuals who adapt and embrace the change are the ones who continue to thrive; whether that is at home or in the workplace.
+Change can be good or bad, depending on what the change is and, more importantly, how you react to it.
+Change is a fact of life that is inevitable, and we all need to deal with it as best we can.
+Individuals who adapt and embrace change are the ones who continue to thrive; whether that is at home or in the workplace.

 Change in the Workplace

-Change in the Emphasis of Safety in the Workplace
+Change in the Emphasis on Safety in the Workplace

 An increased focus on safety is an example of change over the last few decades for the majority of workplaces.
-While everyone benefits from companies wanting to avoid injuries, some individuals harp on the fact that “back in the day” there was no safety and a lot more progress got done at work.
-While this is maybe true in some cases, the recent shift for focusing on safety rewards companies that care for their employees.
-This not only keeps the workers healthy, but also makes good business sense for the company.
-A negative attitude towards the change of increased emphasis on safety not only can lower morale of fellow coworkers, but it actually hurts not helps the overall goals of the business.
-With all this change how will you adapt?
+While everyone benefits from companies wanting to avoid injuries, some individuals harp on the fact that “back in the day,” there was no safety, and a lot more progress got done at work.
+While this may be true in some cases, the recent shift to focusing on safety rewards companies that care for their employees.
+This not only keeps the workers healthy but also makes good business sense for the company.
+A negative attitude towards the change of increased emphasis on safety not only can lower the morale of fellow coworkers, but it actually hurts, not helps, the overall goals of the business.
+With all this change, how will you adapt?

 Embracing and Adapting to Change in the Workplace

 As mentioned above, your success and happiness relating to changes in the workplace will directly depend on how you adapt to it.
 There are always individuals who talk about the “old way” of doing things or how things were done “back in the day.”
 While this experience is irreplaceable and will always hold value, it will only do so if you continue to adapt to new technologies and new ways of doing things.